Michael Oakeshott: Postwar

-In 1945 Oakeshott was demobilised and returned to Cambridge.
-In 1949 he left Cambridge for Nuffield College, Oxford, but after only two years, in 1951, he was appointed Professor of Political Science at the London School of Economics (LSE), succeeding the leftist Harold Laski, an appointment noted by the popular press.
-Oakeshott was deeply unsympathetic to the student activism at LSE during the late 1960s, and highly critical of (as he saw it) the authorities' insufficiently robust response.
+In 1945, Oakeshott was demobilised and returned to the University of Cambridge.
+In 1949, he left Cambridge for Nuffield College, Oxford, but after only two years, in 1951, he was appointed Professor of Political Science at the London School of Economics (LSE), succeeding the leftist Harold Laski, an appointment noted by the popular press.
+Oakeshott was deeply unsympathetic to the student activism at LSE during the late 1960s, and highly critical of what he saw as the authorities' insufficiently robust response.
 He retired from the LSE in 1969, but continued teaching and conducting seminars until 1980.

-In his retirement he retreated to live quietly in a country cottage in Langton Matravers in Dorset with his third wife.
+In his retirement, he retreated to live quietly in a country cottage in Langton Matravers in Dorset with his third wife.
 He was twice divorced and had numerous affairs, many of them with wives of his students, colleagues and friends, and even with his son Simon's girlfriend.
 He also had a son out of wedlock, whom he abandoned together with the mother when the child was two, and whom he did not meet again for nearly twenty years.
 Oakeshott's most famous lover was Iris Murdoch.

 Oakeshott lived long enough to experience increasing recognition, although he has become much more widely written about since his death.
 Oakeshott declined an offer to be made a Companion of Honour, for which he was proposed by Margaret Thatcher.